felixlopz/hubrise-test-task/content/apps/catalog-manager/en/open-close-catalog-manager.md

 To close Catalog Manager, simply close the browser tab.
 This will terminate your session.

-While Catalog Manager is tested and supported on all major browsers, we recommend using Google Chrome.
+Catalog Manager is tested and supported on all major browsers, however we recommend using Google Chrome on a desktop or laptop computer for the best experience